João Pessoa, Paraíba: Background, foundation, and early years

 The Convent and Church of Our Lady of Mount Carmel and, to the left, the episcopal palace, where the archdiocesan curia operates.

 A peace agreement between the Portuguese and the Tabajaras, represented by Piragibe, was sealed on August 5, 1585, thereby consolidating the conquest of Paraíba.
 This accord allowed the beginning of settlement in the region starting on October 31, 1585, in an area at the mouth of the Sanhauá River, named Porto do Capim, located in the lower part of what is now the Varadouro neighborhood.
-On November 4 of the same year, construction began on the city’s fortress.
+On November 4 of the same year, construction began on the city's fortress.
 Some historians consider this date to be the true foundation of Cidade Real de Nossa Senhora das Neves — rather than August 5.
 This fort, often confused with the Varadouro Fort (built only in the 1630s), lasted only a few years and by the late 1600s was already in ruins.

 Between 1585 and 1586, on top of a hill, a chapel dedicated to Our Lady of the Snows (Nossa Senhora das Neves) began to be built.
 It quickly became the parish church, whose first vicar was Father João Vas Sallem, appointed on October 30, 1586.
 To connect this hill (Cidade Alta, or Upper City) to the mouth of the Sanhauá River (Cidade Baixa, or Lower City), a road was opened, identified by some historians as the Ladeira de São Francisco and by others as the Ladeira da Borborema.
-In 1588, the city was renamed Filipeia de Nossa Senhora das Neves in honor of King Philip II, who at the time ruled both Portugal and Spain under the Iberian Union (1580–1640).
+In 1588, the city was renamed Filipeia de Nossa Senhora das Neves in honor of King Philip II of Spain (Philip I of Portugal), who at the time ruled both Portugal and Spain under the Iberian Union (1580–1640).
 In 1599, after a peace agreement with the Potiguaras, Filipeia de Nossa Senhora das Neves became known as Parahyba.

-The early years following the city’s foundation were also marked by the arrival of religious orders, including the Franciscans, Carmelites, and Benedictines.
+The early years following the city's foundation were also marked by the arrival of religious orders, including the Franciscans, Carmelites, and Benedictines.
 In 1589, Friar Melchior de Santa Catarina, custodian of the Franciscans, arrived in the city to establish a mission.
 The colonial government offered land for the construction of a convent, which the friar approved.
 The project was designed by Friar Francisco dos Santos, and construction began in 1590, though it was later halted at an uncertain date between 1592 and 1596.
 The work resumed only in 1602 and was completed in 1608.

 It is believed that the Carmelites arrived around 1591, although they began building their convent only after 1600.
-In 1595, Friar Damião da Fonseca, representing the Benedictines, arrived in Filipeia and requested from the captaincy’s governor, Feliciano Coelho de Carvalho, a plot of land for the construction of a monastery, which also began around 1600.
+In 1595, Friar Damião da Fonseca, representing the Benedictines, arrived in Filipeia and requested from the captaincy's governor, Feliciano Coelho de Carvalho, a plot of land for the construction of a monastery, which also began around 1600.
 The land for the monastery, located a few meters from the parish church, belonged to Vicar Sallem.